 - Stanza wise detailed discussion of the poem.

 - Vocabulary enrichment of the students by making them acquainted with new words they come across while reading the poem.

+- Discussion about poetic method/ rhythmic pattern of the poem.
 Discussion about figures of speech( metaphor, imagery, simile, synecdoche, metonymy, litotes, hyperbole etc) used in the poem.